Mama Knows It All

 If she finds out you didn’t tell her the truth, it’ll be hard for her to believe other things you said.

-4. Buildl Trust with your tween by listening to her.
+4. Build trust with your tween by listening to her.

-Unless your daughter has serious behavior issues that require extra support, your feelings default for your girl should be trust.
+Unless your daughter has serious behavioral challenges that require extra support, your feelings default for your girl should be trust.
 Let her know that, too.

 Tell her that you have faith in her ability to make good decisions.
 Share with her how thankful you are that she is honest and truthful with you.